johnsoncm/hw9_Readme_Generator/Develop/readme.md

   ## License

-  This project is licensed under the IPL 1.0
+  This project is licensed under the MPL 2.0

   ## Questions